wilhelmer/mkdocs-unused-files/README.md

 A file is considered "used" when it is referenced in at least one Markdown file of your project, either as an image or as a hyperlink reference.

+> :bulb: The plugin only searches in the page content, not in the rendered template (footer, header, navigation), for better performance.
+Therefore, the plugin may incorrectly report template files as unused.

 ## Installation

 Install the package with pip: